-The Office of Student Conduct and Community Standards (OSCCS) upholds every student's right to learn in an inclusive community that fosters integrity through challenging and supporting students to reflect, integrate, and act on their Wisconsin Experience.
-The office addresses student misconduct (academic and nonacademic) through an educational, restorative approach, guiding student behavior for the common good, while respecting the rights and responsibilities of all members of the UW-Madison community.
+The Office of Student Conduct and Community Standards (OSCCS) upholds every student's right to learn in an inclusive community that fosters integrity through challenging and supporting students to reflect, integrate, and act.
+The office addresses student misconduct (academic, nonacademic, and student organizations) through an educational, restorative approach.